timxx/pywpsrpc/README.md

 hr, rpc = createWpsRpcInstance()

 # all the calls returns the error code as the first value
-# you can check it for failes
+# you can check it for fails
 # 0 means all fines, you can use the common module's S_OK,
 # FAILED or SUCCEEDED to check
 # recommend use the RpcProxy instead